gargiroy-ust/Surface/README.md

 path = submarines
 url = https://github.com/your-username/submarines.git
 branch = main
-Optional: Add branch = main manually if you want git submodule update --remote to fetch from main.
+Optional: Add branch = main (manually if you want git submodule update --remote to fetch from main.)

 ##  How to Clone This Project with Submodules

-in git bash run the below command: git clone --recurse-submodules https://github.com/your-username/surface.git
+git clone --recurse-submodules https://github.com/your-username/surface.git

 If you've already cloned it without the --recurse-submodules flag, then follow these steps: